ElisabethKAndersson/Portfolio_project_1/README.md

 I have run through the project with W3C validator and (Jigsaw) validator.
 I have also checked different sizes with the help from Chrome Inspect tool.
 I have tried the links in the menu and filled in and submitted a message in the form.</p>

 ### Unfixed bugs
 There are some problems with the film links in the films page according to W3C validator.
 There is a frameborder="0" and width and height that comes with the links collected from Youtube/Facebook.
 Removing the frameborder creates a border around the film that doesn't look very nice.
 Removal of width/height seem to cause the films sizes to change.
 I haven't found a way to correct this with html or CSS.
-If it had been a real company site it would probably be better to upload films for the web page
+If it had been a real company site it would probably be better to upload films for the web page.
+The ipad layout in its current state needs to be adjusted to look better.

 ## Deployment
 The coding was written in Codeanywhere and deployed to GitHub pages.